Exploring the Limits of Domain-Adaptive Training for Detoxifying Large-Scale Language Models: Related Work

-Large-scale pre-trained language models~(LM) are trained over a sizable collection of online data.
-They are unavoidably exposed to certain toxic content from the Internet.
+Large-scale language models~(LM) have achieved state-of-the-art performance on various downstream tasks.
+However, they also exhibit undesirable behaviors in terms of ethical, robustness, privacy, and nonfactual generation issues \citep{gehman2020realtoxicityprompts,wang2021adversarial,wang2022semattack,wang2020t3,carlini2021extracting,lee2022factuality}.
+For example, since they are pre-trained over a sizable collection of online data, they are unavoidably exposed to certain toxic content from the Internet.
 Recent studies \citep[e.g.,][]{zhao2019gender, may2019measuring,basta2019evaluating} show that pre-trained masked LMs display different levels toxicity and social biases.
 Another line of work focuses on the toxicity of autoregressive LMs.
-For instance, \citet{wallace2019universal} first demonstrate that synthetic text prompts can cause racist continuations with GPT-2. \citet{gehman2020realtoxicityprompts} extend the analysis of LM toxicity to non-synthetic prompts, and create a benchmark dataset \textsc{RealToxicityPrompts} to provide a standard evaluation protocol via Perspective API to measure LM's toxicity.
+For instance, \citet{wallace2019universal} first demonstrate that synthetic text prompts can cause racist continuations with GPT-2. \citet{gehman2020realtoxicityprompts} extend the analysis of LM toxicity to non-synthetic prompts, and create a benchmark dataset \textsc{RealToxicityPrompts} to provide a standard evaluation protocol via Perspective API to measure LM's toxicity, which is adopted by many previous work.
 In this paper, we follow the standard setting to compare different detoxification approaches on different-sized LMs.